marcus-crane/utf9k/content/blog/emacs-wsl2-install.md

 Once you've got it installed, fire it up and you should see a silver X icon in your Windows task tray, in the bottom right of your screen.

-You'll need to click on it (left or right, it makes no difference) and select "Allow Public Access"
+You'll need to click on it (left or right, it makes no difference) and select "Allow Public Access".
+See the end of this section for a note on security.

 While the original WSL1 exposes things on `http://localhost` (from memory anyway), WSL2 is treated like a network storage.